The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

 |At-fault accident (damage > $1,000)||$947||$1,524|

-Insurance companies rely on a driver's age as an estimator of risk, pricing policies accordingly.
-A car insurance policy is commonly priciest for teen drivers — thanks to their inexperience — and relatively affordable for older drivers.
-Because every insurance company prices ages in a different way, it's worth doing some comparison shopping.
+Car insurance companies use a driver's age as an estimator of risk, pricing premiums on a sliding scale.
+Auto insurance is typically priciest for beginning and young drivers — because of their inexperience — and relatively affordable for middle-aged drivers.
+Because every insurance company evaluates age brackets differently, it's wise to compare rates and find a great fit.

 |Age tier||USAA avg. annual premium||State Farm avg. annual premium|

-Aside from affordability, there are myriad pros and cons of both USAA and State Farm, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
-Be sure to get quotes and compare rates before purchasing a policy.
+Affordability aside, USAA and State Farm each come with pros and cons, including discount programs, customer satisfaction ratings, add-ons, and financial stability.
+Be sure to weigh these elements before deciding.

 |Discount Comparison||USAA||State Farm|